justinjiajia/personalwiki/hive.md

-run
+Starting from Hive 2.1, we need to run the [schematool command](https://cwiki.apache.org/confluence/display/Hive/Hive+Schema+Tool) as an initialization step.

-The Hive distribution includes an [offline tool](https://cwiki.apache.org/confluence/display/Hive/Hive+Schema+Tool) for Hive metastore schema manipulation.
 This tool can be used to initialize the metastore schema for the current Hive version.
 It can also handle upgrading the schema from an older version to current.
 It tries to find the current schema from the metastore if it is available.
 In case of upgrades from older releases like 0.7.0 or 0.10.0, you can specify the schema version of the existing metastore as a command line option to the tool.

 ```bash
 $ schematool -help